mcglow2-RPI/wail2ban/README.md

  * `-config` : dumps a parsed output of the configuration file to standard out, including timing and whitelist configurations.
  * `-jail`   : shows the current set of banned IPs on the machine
  * `-jailbreak`: unbans every IP currently banned by the script.
+ * `-ban`: ban a provided IP address for 600 seconds, or as specified in -expire
+ * `-unban`:  unban a provided IP address
+ * `-parole`: manually check for expired IP blocks
+ * `-dosDeflate X`: anually check IP volume over given value X. -trial paramater will show what would be banned. -expire paramater accepts seconds to ban for

 technical overview
 ------------------